krzyzanowskim/CryptoSwift/README.md

 	git submodule add https://github.com/krzyzanowskim/CryptoSwift.git

-Then, drag the CryptoSwift.xcodeproj file into your Xcode project, and add CryptoSwift.framework as a dependency for your target.
+Then, drag the CryptoSwift.xcodeproj file into your Xcode project, and add CryptoSwift.framework as a dependency to your target.

 #####iOS and OSX
 By default project is setup for iOS.
 You need to switch to OSX SDK manually [see #8](https://github.com/krzyzanowskim/CryptoSwift/issues/8)